Head-and-shoulders portrait of Bethany Hawkins on a gray background. She is smiling and wearing a black suit jacket and red top.

 But for those young adults who do receive large payments, lacking money management skills and plans for their education and professional development, many of them burn through their money.

-"If you grow up in a family that doesn't have a lot of money, and you suddenly get $20,000 or more as soon as you turn 18, that seems like a lot," Hawkins said.
+"If you grow up in a family that doesn't have a lot of money, and you suddenly get $20,000 or more when you turn 18, that seems like a lot," Hawkins said.
 "Some kids don't even think they need to finish school."

 One of the key points Hawkins hopes to reinforce with Native kids is the difference between income and wealth, especially since U.S. laws and policies have made growing and retaining wealth challenging for many Indigenous people.